 Michael is an experienced advocate with a very wide field of practice.

-Michael has been in busy full time practice at the Chancery Bar for nearly 40 years.
+Michael has been in busy full time practice at the Chancery Bar for over 40 years.
 His work involves all possible aspects of broad Chancery practice including company, insolvency, landlord and tenant, (residential and business), mortgages, guarantees, trusts, conveyancing, Inheritance Act claims, probate, will construction, rectification, boundary disputes, party walls, joint property disputes, professional negligence, commercial contracts and building disputes.
 He has considerable experience in high value matrimonial property disputes.
 He also specialises in Town and Country Planning and Local Government work, including Judicial Review.

 Whilst he is very experienced in all these fields, his practice has developed a particular focus at times.
 For example, he spent much of his time from 1992 to 1996 acting for one very well known client in a mass of company related matters and from 1997 to 2001 acting for Lloyd’s Names and groups of Names.
 He represented a number of Names in the preliminary stages of the well-known Society of Lloyd’s v Jaffray trial.
 He has appeared in many proprietary estoppel cases including appearing in the House of Lords, with John McDonnell QC in the leading case of Thorner v Majors.